mbradbe06/Project2-Movie_Database/README.md

 # Project 2 - Movie Dashboard

-The goals of this project were as follows:
+The goals of this project were to:
 * Tell a story through data visualizations
 * Focus on users being able to interact with data